helenececilia/albopictus_engorgement_DENV_ZIKV_monkeys/README.md

 This repository contains code used in the following paper.

-Cecilia H, Althouse BM, Azar SR, Moehn B, Yun R, Rossi SL, Vasilakis N, Hanley KA (2024) ***Aedes albopictus* is not an arbovirus aficionado - Impacts of sylvatic flavivirus infection in vectors and hosts on mosquito engorgement on non-human primates** *bioRxiv*
+Cecilia H, Althouse BM, Azar SR, Moehn B, Yun R, Rossi SL, Vasilakis N, Hanley KA (2024) ***Aedes albopictus* is not an arbovirus aficionado - Impacts of sylvatic orthoflavivirus infection on mosquito engorgement on non-human primates** *iScience*

 All code contained within this repository is released under the [CRAPL v0.1 License](http://matt.might.net/articles/crapl/).
 Data provided in this repository are sufficient to rerun all analyses.